pchemguy/ChatGPTExploratoryPrompting/Technical/MetaPromptDemo.md

 </details>

-Of course, ChatGPT did not guess everything right.
-Also, the sample data file included in this demo is actually the first file I tried.
-After getting this result, I spent some time on making a better data file specifically for the present purpose.
-Basically, after submission of a sample data, ChatGPT now has a model representation of the target format (`*.asy`).
-The next step is to start providing ChatGPT information about mistakes it made, correcting its "understanding" of the target format.
-Once all corrections are made, I can ask ChatGPT to generate a template for future use or request generation of the desired code.
-I am going to stop this demo, however, as these subsequent steps are beyond the current subject (I may provide an extended dedicated demo with focus on these later steps).
+ChatGPT did not, of course, guess everything correctly.
+Additionally, the sample data file included in this demonstration was actually the first file I tested.
+After reviewing the initial results, I spent some time creating a better data file specifically for this purpose.
+By submitting the sample data, ChatGPT now has a preliminary model representation of the target format (`*.asy`).
+The next step would be to provide ChatGPT with feedback on the mistakes it made, correcting its 'understanding' of the target format.
+Once all corrections are applied, I could ask ChatGPT to generate a reusable template or request the generation of the desired code.
+However, I will stop this demonstration here, as these subsequent steps fall outside the scope of the current discussion.
+I may provide an extended demo focused on these later steps in the future.

 <!-- References -->